 Sometimes we all need to switch off and start again

-In the first of four articles on overcoming the cultural barriers to fundraising, Action Planning Associate Emily Petty starts with a clean slate.
+In the first of four articles on overcoming the cultural barriers to fundraising, Action Planning Consultant Emily Petty starts with a clean slate.

 Culture is one of the biggest barriers to fundraising success.
 Perhaps you need to re-shape how you engage with your supporters or simply scale up your fundraising but you know that there is a cultural barrier that is stopping you.
 Whatever the change you want to make, you need a motivated, happy and engaged team to help you deliver that change.